Diatonic Harmonica Studies

 60 minutes per day.

-Learning how read and play from standard sheet music.
+Learning how read and play using standard sheet music.

 Learning how to play better chords on the harmonica.